-Katal works to strengthen the people, policies, institutions, and movements that advance health, equity, and justice for everyone.
+Katal works to strengthen the people, policies, institutions, and movements that advance equity, health, and justice for everyone.
 We are focused on three big, inter-related goals:

 - Ending mass criminalization, mass incarceration, and the war on drugs.

-- Advancing evidence-based solutions to promote health and safety, eliminate unwarranted racial disparities, and secure equitable and outcomes.
+- Advancing evidence-based solutions to promote health and safety, eliminate unwarranted racial disparities, and secure equitable communities and outcomes.

 what we do